CdecPGL/minimal-serializer/documents/serializer.md

 Types whose size will be change dynamically or layout is not constant are not supported.

-- Float Types: float, double, etc. (Due to minimal_serializer_cpp restriction.
-This will be available in future)
 - Custom Structs or Classes whose StructLayout is not LayoutKind.Sequential
 - Dynamic Containers: List, Dictionary, etc.
 - Raw array wichout FixedLength attribute